Definitions

 Overview

-FAR 43.101 provides definitions for key terms used throughout Part 43, which governs contract modifications.
-It clarifies what constitutes an "administrative change" and details the meaning of "effective date" in various contexts related to contract amendments and modifications.
-Understanding these definitions is essential for both contracting officers and contractors to ensure proper execution and documentation of contract changes.
+FAR 43.101 provides key definitions used throughout Part 43, which governs contract modifications.
+It clarifies what constitutes an "administrative change" and details the meaning and determination of "effective date" for various types of contract modifications.
+These definitions are essential for understanding the procedures and legal implications of contract changes, ensuring all parties interpret terms consistently and comply with regulatory requirements.

 Key Rules